 1. Improved Targeting of Promoted Posts

-The concept of Promoted Posts was a great one: With the click of a button, easily create a campaign directly from your Timeline to improve the Reach of your post.
+The concept of Promoted Posts was a great one: With the click of a button, easily create a The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. directly from your Timeline to improve the Reach of your post.

 As a result, it may seem on the surface like you received a good value based on comments and likes, but closer examination would reveal that much of it was of little to no value.